Telena is a dedicated daughter of Guam, an educator, and the first female combat veteran to ever be elected to the Guam Legislature.

 Telena cruz nelson

-Telena Cruz Nelson is a two-term Democratic senator currently serving as Vice Speaker and Majority Leader of the 35th Guam Legislature.
+Telena Cruz Nelson is a three-term Democratic senator currently serving as Majority Leader of the 36th Guam Legislature.

-Vice Speaker Nelson was first elected to the 34th Guam Legislature in the 2016 general election.
-Although a fresh face in local politics, she received the fifth highest vote count capturing the hearts of 16,922 voters.
-When she ran for re-election in 2018, she welcomed even more supporters receiving the second highest vote count with 20,335 votes.
+Senator Nelson was first elected to the 34th Guam Legislature in the 2016 general election.
+Although a fresh face in local politics, she received the fifth-highest vote count capturing the hearts of 16,922 voters.
+When she ran for re-election in 2018, she welcomed even more supporters receiving the second-highest vote count with 20,335 votes.

 Life and Education